Skip to main content

 Architectural Overview

 The observer node in the network will be connected to notifier service.
 The observer will send block events to notifier.
-The notifier service will receive and filter events, it will apply deduplication if enabled, and it will push the events to RabbitMQ instance, or push them to websocket subscribers.
+The notifier service will receive and filter events, it will apply deduplication if enabled, and it will push the events to RabbitMQ instance, or to WebSocket subscribers.

 Set up at least one observer for each shard in order to handle all the events in the chain.